Course Code: GES145

-After successfully completing your course, you'll also receive access to your study materials to help you study for your certification exam.
+After successfully completing your course, you'll receive access to your study materials to help you prepare for your certification exam:

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.